-This rule goes beyond repositories to include all other components of the data management ecosystem that need to be discovered by humans and machines.
-It should not be confused with Rule 6 that recognises the need for a common data model for DMPs themselves, because the common way to describe specific components of the data management ecosystem enables service discovery, that is, finding resources that may be relevant for DMP creation or in terms of automated notifications, while a common data model for DMPs is a way to model information that is at least in principle known to the DMP authors.
+This principle goes beyond repositories to include all other components of the data management ecosystem that need to be discovered by humans and machines.
+It should not be confused with principle 6 that recognizes the need for a common data model for DMPs themselves, because the common way to describe specific components of the data management ecosystem enables service discovery (i.e. finding resources that may be relevant for DMP creation or automated notifications), while a common data model for DMPs is a way to model information that is at least in principle known to the DMP authors.